-- (a) Earthworks - (i) The total volume of earthworks does not exceed 100m3 per site (within a 12 month period).
-For clarification of "volume", see interpretative diagram 5. - (ii) The maximum area of bare soil exposed from any earthworks where the average depth is greater than 0.5m shall not exceed 200m2 in area within that site (within a 12 month period). - (iii) Where any earthworks are undertaken within 7m of a water body the total volume shall not exceed 20m3 (notwithstanding provision 17.2.2). - (iv) No earthworks shall: - a. expose any groundwater aquifer; - b. cause artificial drainage of any groundwater aquifer; - c. cause temporary ponding of any surface water. - (b) Height of cut and fill and slope - (i) The vertical height of any cut or fill shall not be greater than the distance of the top of the cut or the toe of the fill from the site boundary (see interpretative diagram 6).
-Except where the cut or fill is retained, in which case it may be located up to the boundary, if less or equal to 0.5m in height.
+- (a) Earthworks - The total volume of earthworks does not exceed 100m per site (within a 12 month period).
+For clarification of "volume", see interpretative diagram 5. - (ii) The maximum area of bare soil exposed from any earthworks where the average depth is greater than 0.5m shall not exceed 200m in area within that site (within a 12 month period).

+- (iii) Where any earthworks are undertaken within 7m of a water body the total volume shall not exceed 20m (notwithstanding provision 17.2.2).

+- (iv) No earthworks shall:

+- expose any groundwater aquifer;

+- cause artificial drainage of any groundwater aquifer; cause temporary ponding of any surface water.

+- (b) Height of cut and fill and slope

+a.

-- (ii) The maximum height of any cut shall not exceed 2.4 metres. - (iii) The maximum height of any fill shall not exceed 2 metres. - (c) Environmental Protection Measures - (i) Where vegetation clearance associated with earthworks results in areas of exposed soil, these areas shall be revegetated within 12 months of the completion of the operations. - (ii) Any person carrying out earthworks shall: - a.
+- The vertical height of any cut or fill shall not be greater than the distance of the top of the cut or the toe of the fill from the site boundary (see interpretative diagram 6).
+Except where the cut or fill is retained, in which case it may be located up to the boundary, if less or equal to 0.5m in height. - (ii) The maximum height of any cut shall not exceed 2.4 metres. - (iii) The maximum height of any fill shall not exceed 2 metres. - (c) Environmental Protection Measures - (i) Where vegetation clearance associated with earthworks results in areas of exposed soil, these areas shall be revegetated within 12 months of the completion of the operations. - (ii) Any person carrying out earthworks shall: - a.
 Implement erosion and sediment control measures to avoid soil erosion or any sediment entering any water body.
-Refer to the Queenstown Lakes District earthworks guideline to assist in the achievement of this standard. - Ensure that any material associated with the earthworks activity is not positioned on a site within 7m of a water body or where it may dam or divert or contaminate water. - c.
+Refer to the Queenstown Lakes District earthworks guideline to assist in the achievement of this standard. - b.
+Ensure that any material associated with the earthworks activity is not positioned on a site within

+7m of a water body or where it may dam or divert or contaminate water.

+- c.
 Implement appropriate dust control measures to avoid nuisance effects of dust beyond the boundary of the site.
-Refer to the Queenstown Lakes District earthworks guideline to assist in the achievement of this standard. - (d) Protection of Archaeological sites and site of cultural heritage - (i) The activity shall not modify, damage or destroy any Waahi Tapu, Waahi Taoka or archaeological sites that are identified i Site Density

-- in Appendix 3 of the Plan, or in the Kai Tahu ki Otago Natural Resource Management Plan. - (ii) The activity shall not affect Ngai Tahu's cultural, spiritual and traditional association with land adjacent to or within Statutory Acknowledgment Areas.
+Refer to the Queenstown Lakes District earthworks guideline to assist in the achievement of this standard. - (d) Protection of Archaeological sites and site of cultural heritage - (i) The activity shall not modify, damage or destroy any Waahi Tapu, Waahi Taoka or archaeological sites that are identified in Appendix 3 of the Plan, or in the Kai Tahu ki Otago Natural Resource Management Plan. - (ii) The activity shall not affect Ngai Tahu's cultural, spiritual and traditional association with land adjacent to or within Statutory Acknowledgment Areas.